samiaaskari/GettingAndCleaningData_CourseProject/README.md

  7. Run function "run_analysis.R" by passing this path as input parameter to function
  8. This function will create file TidyData.txt in the same "UCI HAR Dataset" folder
  9. This is the required output file as described in project objective
+ 10. Codebook.md has step-by-step explnation on code and work performed to achieve all project objectives